-Beginning Fall of 2021, I will be a 6th grade Math and Science teacher.
-I have been in the Campbell School District for over fifteen years and have taught language arts and social studies in addition to technology, video production and STEAM.
+Beginning Fall of 2022, I will be a 6th grade Math and Science teacher.
+I have been in the Campbell School District for over sixteen years and have taught language arts and social studies in addition to technology, video production and STEAM.
 I previously worked at a private school where I taught 6th grade math and science for 7 years.
 So, this year, what goes around, comes around and I'm back to math and science!
-I received by Bachelor's degree from Lewis and Clark College, in Portland Oregon and my masters in cross-cultural education from National University, in San Jose, CA. I have been happily married to my husband and will celebrate our 39th anniversary this December.
-We have three children, ages 37, 35 and 32.
+I received by Bachelor's degree from Lewis and Clark College, in Portland Oregon and my masters in cross-cultural education from National University, in San Jose, CA. I have been happily married to my husband and will celebrate our 40th anniversary this December.
+We have three children, ages 38, 36 and 33.
 I also have two son-in-laws, and 6 grandchildren!
 I love teaching and watching the spark light up as students discover knowledge they didn't know or talents within themselves!

 I became a Raspberry Pi Certified Educator at the Picademy at the University of California, Irvine during the summer of June, 2017

 I have earned my Leading Edge certification as a Digital Educator through the Santa Clara County of Education.
 To find out more out LEC certifications go to http://www.leadingedgecertification.org.